axelhahn/bash_sqlite/docs/50_All_functions.md

 Create a database record.
 👉🏼 see also sqlite.save and sqlite.update

-🌐 global  string  BSQLITE_ID         constant for the key with the id 🌐 global  string  BSQLITE_TABLE      current table name 🌐 global  string  BSQLITE_TABLENAME  constant for the key with the table name
+🌐 global  string  $BSQLITE_ID         constant for the key with the id 🌐 global  string  $BSQLITE_TABLE      current table name 🌐 global  string  $BSQLITE_TABLENAME  constant for the key with the table name

 🟩 param   string  variable name of a hash with row data to insert
 ```